Round robin bet explained

 Round robin is a form of sports betting that can be employed on a range of different sports.
 At its most basic, the term refers to a way of betting that allows you to put your money on several different outcomes at once.
 So read our betting guide and find out more.

 A round robin bet is a way of betting on several team parlays in one bet.
 The average parlay is between 3 and 8 lines and 2-6 different teams.
 You can cover every possible eventuality, and bet on all outcomes – with several parlays at the same time.
 These selections can be created automatically via your bookmaker – so this kind of betting can be time-saving when you want to place several wagers at once.

-Bookmakers usually offer between 3 and 8, with some offering more options than that.
+Bookmakers usually offer between three and eight, with some offering more options than that.
 In most cases, a round robin bet takes the form of seven separate bets on three events: singles, doubles and accumulator.
 If your bet has singles incorporated, you only need to get one prediction in three right to get at least some return from your initial stake.
 Although underused, round robin bets are a great option like goliath bets and four fold bets for creating more variety and potentially earning more of a profit too.

 Round robin bet example